signatureai/signature-core-nodes/docs/nodes/text.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in text.py"
+??? note "Source code in text.py"

     ```python
     class TextPreview:
-        """Generates a preview of text inputs.
+        """Processes and generates a preview of text inputs, supporting both strings and tensors.

-        This class takes a list of text inputs and generates a single string preview.
+        This node takes a list of text inputs and generates a formatted preview string.
+For tensor inputs,
-        If the input is a torch.Tensor, it includes the tensor's shape in the preview.
+        it includes shape information in the preview.
+The node is designed to handle multiple input types
+        and provide a consistent preview format.

+        Args:
+            text (Any): A list of text inputs that can be strings, tensors, or other objects that can be
+                converted to strings.

         Returns:
-            dict: A dictionary containing the preview text under the 'ui' key and the result as a tuple.
+            dict: A dictionary containing:
+                - ui (dict): UI-specific data with the preview text under the 'text' key
+                - result (tuple): A tuple containing the generated preview string

+        Notes:
+            - Tensor inputs are displayed with their shape information
+            - Multiple inputs are separated by newlines
+            - None values are skipped in the preview generation
         """

         @classmethod